-13 Siblings Found Shackled Update: Girl Grabbed Deactivated Cell Phone, Jumped Out Window And Called 911
+13 Siblings Found Shackled Update: Girl Grabbed Deactivated Cell Phone, Jumped Out Window, And Called 911

 Both David Allen Turpin, 57, and Louise Anna Turpin, 49, are the biological parents of all 13 siblings.
 At a press conference on Tuesday afternoon, officials described the scene and arrests of the parents of the siblings.

 Captain Greg Fellows spoke to the media and conveyed the charges against the Turpin parents.
-He said they have been charged with nine counts of torture and 10 counts of child endangerment,” according to NPR News.
+He said they have been charged with “nine counts of torture and 10 counts of child endangerment,” according to NPR.
 The mother and the father are each being held on a $9 million bail.

 Fellows explained how they decided upon the charges of torture.
-He told the media:

-“If you can imagine being 17 years old and appearing to be a 10-year-old, being chained to a bed, being malnourished and [having] injuries associated with that — I would call that torture”
+He told the media, “If you can imagine being 17 years old and appearing to be a 10-year-old, being chained to a bed, being malnourished and [having] injuries associated with that — I would call that torture.”

 “David and Louise Turpin” are funny names for MS-13 bangers… Right @DabAggin?https://t.co/cuBD95tZa7